adrien50/earthquake-damage-pridiction/README.md

-# Data science Capstone project : Richter's Predictor: Modeling Earthquake Damage
+# Data science Capstone project : Richter's Predictor.
+Modeling Earthquake Damage

 ### During my internship at Datamites in India, I have worked on that project for which I have received grade B+